 The other great thing about creating a static site over say, a site built with a CMS, is cost.
 Static sites could be considerably cheaper than a CMS-driven version, depending on the criteria and size of the website.

 You’ve decided you want a static site, what next?

 It’s simple really.
 Chat to an expert.
 I suggest having a pre-written brief to hand so you have some key parameters of what you need to achieve from a website, your budget for design and build, and an idea of the timescale you wish to get the website live.

-Want to chat about your potential static web project?
+Want more information about low-carbon front-end web development?
+Please take a look at my services.
+If you would like to chat about your potential static web project?
 Then head over to my contact page and fill out the form with some information about what you’re looking for.